Nawabshah: Climate

 The highest temperatures each year in Pakistan, typically rising to above 50 °C, are usually recorded in Nawabshah District and Sibi from May to August.
 The climate is generally dry and hot, but sometimes the temperature falls to 0 °C. On 26 May 2010 record breaking severe heat wave hit the city and the mercury level reached 52 °C which was the highest temperature ever recorded in Nawabshah at the time.
-The climate is generally dry and hot, but sometimes the temperature falls to 0 °C. On January 7, 2011, temperatures dropped to 4 °C in the city.
+The climate is generally dry and hot, but sometimes the temperature falls to 0 °C. On 7 January 2011, temperatures dropped to 4 °C in the city.
 The highest annual rainfall ever is 685 mm, recorded in 2022.

-Education
+Major education institutes

-There are various educational institutions in the city, these include:
+Educational institutions in the city include: